darthwalsh/bin/apps/carlwa.com.md

 Any JS code licensed MIT

 *MAYBE* If linked entry doesn't exist:
+- [ ] for Wikilink syntax, semantics is to generate an off-color link. maybe clicking goes to "github issue template please write this page"?
 - [ ] link pull-request create it?
 - [ ] OR, add failure message because it might be in my personal markdown notes or a deleted page?
 ### PascalCase links